The store will not work correctly in the case when cookies are disabled.

 How to do tricep kickbacks:

-Lunge forward with your right foot and loop the resistance band around the front foot.
+Lunge forward with your right foot and loop the power band around the front foot.

 Hinge at the hips and lean forward.

 Take a hold of the band with the right hand.
 Raise the right elbow and extend the hand out backwards in line with the elbow directly out behind you.